 Written by: Greg Ellifritz

-Do you have an AR-15?
-If not, now is the best time to buy.
+Do you own an AR-15?
+If not, you should be thinking about buying one before the next pandemic threat or new piece pf gun control legislation makes it more difficult to do so.
 You will regret not spending the money now when prices triple in the wake of any new gun control legislation being enacted.
 If you want to buy an AR-15 but aren’t really sure of what you need, this article will steer you in the right direction.

 One of the most common question I get from readers is “How do I choose the right AR-15 rifle?”
 The options are overwhelming to many new rifle shooters and lots of folks need some guidance.
 It really isn’t all that hard.
 Here are some tips to get you set up right and save you some money in the process.